yandex/zero-downtime-migrations/README.md

 Zero-Downtime-Migrations (ZDM) -- this is application which allow you to avoid long locks (and rewriting the whole table) while applying Django migrations using PostgreSql as database.

+## Current possibilities
+- add field with default value (nullable or not)

 ## Why use it

 We face such a problem - performing some django migrations (such as add column with default value) lock the table on